jglovier/speaking/product-design-and-markerboard-mentality/markerboard-mentality-talk-SCRIPT.md

 _[slide 2: name & twitter handle]_

-I'm Joel Glovier - "jglover" on twitter, so if you have any questions or thoughts about today find me there and we can talk more.
+I'm Joel Glovier - "jglovier" on twitter, so if you have any questions or thoughts about today find me there and we can talk more.
 I love what we do in this industry and I love talking to people about what we do, so let's have conversation.

 _[slide 3: GitHub logo]_